lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/virtual_machines_tools.md

 for container and definition work as the script changes to the VM equivalent of the current directory.
 Otherwise, you need to use absolute paths.
 Using `~` in place of `$HOME` does work too.

-Under the hood, the filesystem of ZIH systems is mounted via SSHFS at `/host_data`, so if you need any other files they can be found there.
+Under the hood, the filesystem of ZIH systems is mounted via SSHFS at `/host_data`.
+So if you need any other files, they can be found there.

 There is also a new SSH key named `kvm` which is created by the scripts and authorized inside the VM to allow for password-less access to SSHFS.
 This is stored at `~/.ssh/kvm` and regenerated if it